Chapter 6 Hopelessness Reigns 120724

 As we rode, those sweaty bodies accumulated more and more smears and smells of red earth on what use to be olive drab uniforms.
 We resembled a picture not unlike that of a bunch of earthy convicts, who were riding their farm equipment back from a day of toiling to make little rocks out of big rocks.
 At least our sentence would be reduced by one more day if we were not blown up on the way to our cells for the night.

 The Communist shadow government in the South would soon return to use these same tunnels and others just like them.
-They had a three-prong tragedy for taking control of South Vietnam.
+They had a three-prong strategy for taking control of South Vietnam.
 One was by military force.
 One was the operation of a shadow government through political initiatives, including every type of atrocity imaginable.
 The third was educational indoctrination of the youth.
 By the way, people with the same goals as the communist in South Vietnam are working hard to conquer America today.
 They are becoming much more sophisticated in their techniques.

 We grunts had no idea what became of those tunnels.
 I couldn't help but ask myself why our lives had been put at risk for a bunch of tunnels that we were now going to just abandon without any further ado?
 We grunts had no idea what the next logical step would be, but it wasn’t very hard for even the brain of a naive nineteen old like me to understand that there were still enemy soldiers hiding in this massive complex of tunnels.
 Were we now just driving off and leaving them to their own devices?
 Years later I learned that the Central Office South Vietnam (COSVN) high command used tunnels just like these as their command headquarters to make a final push into Saigon.
 I cannot help but wonder whether those were the same tunnels.